inspec/inspec/docs-chef-io/content/inspec/resources/podman_volume.md

 ### driver

-The `driver` property returns the value for volume's driver environment.
+The `driver` property returns the value for the volume's driver environment.

 ```ruby
   its("driver") { should eq "local" }